-- Israel is rigorous on the safe deployment of AVs.
-All trial vehicles must go through a stringent safety assessment conducted by the technical service/type approval authority.
-The assessment includes: - Evaluation of the functional and operational safety of automated system design - Functionality testing - System failure testing - As of October 2020, the Ministry requires the presence of a safety driver in the vehicle.
-According to the Ministry, to date there has been only one safety incident, with no recorded damage to property or bodily injury. - MOT is currently collaborating with the Technion Israeli Institute of Technology - to develop asimulator for safety scenarios that will ensure AV safety prior to operating on public roads.
-The Ministry has collected 42 safety scenarios typical of the Israeli environment and infrastructure for the purposes oftesting the simulator.
+- Israel is extremely focused on the safe deployment of AVs.
+All trial vehicles must go through a rigid safety assessment evaluation by the technical service/type approval authority, which includes: - Assessment of the functional and operational safety for the automated system design. - Functionality tests. - System failure tests. - As of today, the Ministry requires the presence of a safety driver in the vehicle.
+According to the Ministry, so far there has been only one safety event with no damage to property or bodily injury. - Currently, MOT is collaborating with the Technion-Israeli Institute of Technology, to develop a safety scenarios simulator that will ensure AVs safety prior to operating on public roads.
+So far, the Ministry has collected 42 safety scenarios tailored to Israeli environment and infrastructure in order to test the simulator.